 You have no items in your shopping cart.

-Platinum Casting Problems and solutions
+How to Solve Platinum Casting Problems

 The first thing for all of us to remember is that Platinum, just like other metals, has its own list of characteristic in all phases of manufacturing that must be professionally addressed.
 The following guide is designed as an easy to use list of Platinum manufacturing related problems.
 The guide is intended to get you looking at ways to improve your operation or reduce your costs to manufacture.
 Model and design limitations in this guide will not be addressed.

 WHAT CAUSES FINS ON MY CASTING?

 In general, a phosphoric acid investment will set up harder and better than non-phosphoric based investments.
 “Finning” is usually caused by internal fractures in your investment flask in to which the metal will flow.
 There are a couple of high grade investments on the market led by Romanoff’s “J” formula Platinum Investment.
 Plastic resins produced from 3D printers, expand before they “melt” out and can lead to cracks and rough surface on the castings.

 Oven should be at room temperature when flasks are first put into the oven.
 (J Formula)